gottacatchenall/thesis_proposal/README.md

 change it", then once we have a forecast about how an ecosystem will change in the future, what if this forecast predicts a critical ecosystem service will deteriorate?
-We are still left with the question, what do we in the time being to mitigate the potentially negative consequences a forecast predicts?
+We are still left with the question, what do we do in the time being to mitigate the potentially negative consequences a forecast predicts?
 In this framing, mitigating the consequences of anthropogenic change on ecosystems becomes an optimization problem: given a forecast of the future state of the